minimus/simplelib-ui-kit/README.md

 # SimpleLib UI Kit

-Just another UI Kit for inside use.
+Just another UI Kit for inside use in ReactJS plugins.

+Based on Google MUI.